 How much gear did you pack with you?

 I tried to keep my bag as light as possible.
-I brought a tent, a small blanket, some layers of clothes (it dipped down to around 40F at night), 6 pairs of socks, 2 extra wheels, a couple power banks to charge my phone, DSLR and tripod (didn’t end up using either of them), and my wife packed me an emergency first aid kit with some basics.
+I brought a tent, a small blanket, some layers of clothes (it dipped down to around 40F at night), 6 pairs of socks, 2 extra wheels, a couple of power banks to charge my phone, DSLR and tripod (didn’t end up using either of them), and my wife packed me an emergency first aid kit with some basics.
 My bag weighed around 35 lbs with everything.

 Where did you spend your nights?

 There was a state park 50 miles from the start that my dad and I stopped at on the way up.
 To lighten my bag for the first stretch, I stashed my tent behind a log at a campsite.
 It was a bold move to leave my tent so far away.
-I didn’t have a choice, I had to skate 50 miles in order to sleep in my tent.
+I didn’t have a choice; I had to skate 50 miles to sleep in my tent.
 Due to COVID-19, all campsites were technically closed.
 It was a risk I was willing to take (street skater mentality) and luckily never ran into any issues camping illegally.
 I hiked a good distance out of sight and didn’t make a campfire or anything.
 The second night I camped in a state park on a mossy rock on a cliff overlooking Lake Superior.
 It was a magical place to wake up to.
-On the third day, my wife met me in Two Harbors, MN and we got a hotel room.
+On the third day, my wife met me in Two Harbors, MN, and we got a hotel room.
 I was able to leave my bag in the hotel on day 4 and got to skate the last 28 miles without it.
 It felt so amazing to skate without the pack on the last day!

 What did you eat along the way?

 There’s a town every 15-20 miles along the way.
 I was able to stop at general stores and restaurants each day.
-I packed a couple bags of beef jerky and some granola bars and always made sure my 48 oz bottle of water was full when I stopped for breaks.
+I packed a couple of beef jerky bags and some granola bars and always made sure my 48 oz bottle of water was full when I stopped for breaks.

 Were you practicing social-distancing and taking COVID-19 precautions?

-From your edit and photos the scenery of the North Shore looks absolutely stunning!
+From your edit and photos, the scenery of the North Shore looks absolutely stunning!
 How many state parks did you pass through?